Socialism in the United Kingdom

-Socialism in the United Kingdom is thought to stretch back to the 19th century from roots arising in the English Civil War.
-Notions of socialism in Great Britain have taken many different forms from the utopian philanthropism of Robert Owen through to the reformist electoral project enshrined in the Labour Party that was founded in 1900 and nationalised a fifth of the British economy in the late 1940s.
+In the United Kingdom, socialism originates in the 19th century, with roots as far back as the English Civil War.
+It has taken many different forms, from the communism of Robert Owen through to the reformist electoral project enshrined in the Labour Party that was founded in 1900 and nationalised a fifth of the British economy in the late 1940s.

 Origins

 In the turmoil of the English Civil War in the 1640s, several proto-socialist groups emerged, most notably the Levellers.
 They advocated electoral reform, universal trial by jury, progressive taxation and the abolition of the monarchy and aristocracy and of censorship.
-This was strongly opposed by Oliver Cromwell's government, who also persecuted the moderate reformist group the Fifth Monarchy Men and the radical utopian group the Diggers.
+This was strongly opposed by Oliver Cromwell's government, which also persecuted the moderate reformist group the Fifth Monarchy Men and the radical utopian group the Diggers.

 19th century

 Industrial Revolution and Robert Owen

 The Industrial Revolution, the transition from a farming economy to an industrial one, began in the UK over thirty years before the rest of the world.

 Textile mills and coal mines sprang up across the whole country and peasants left the fields to work down the mines, or into the "Dark, Satanic Mills", the chimneys of which blackened the sky over Lancashire and Yorkshire.
 Appalling conditions for workers, combined with support for the French Revolution, turned some intellectuals to socialism.

 The pioneering work of Robert Owen, a Welsh radical, at New Lanark in Scotland, is often credited as being the birth of British Socialism.
 He stopped employing children under the age of ten, and instead arranged for their education, and improved the working and living conditions of all his workers.
 He also lobbied Parliament over child labour and helped to create the co-operative movement, before attempting to create a utopian community at New Harmony in the United States.